-Yes, certain parasitic worms can infect the nasal cavity, causing serious health issues if untreated.
+Yes, certain parasitic larvae and, in exceptionally rare cases, other parasitic worms can involve the nasal cavity or nearby tissues, causing serious health issues if untreated.

 Understanding Nasal Parasitic Infections

 Parasites invading the human body is a well-known phenomenon, but the idea of worms living in the nose sounds like something out of a horror story.
 Yet, it’s a genuine medical concern.
-The nasal cavity, though not a common site for parasitic worms, can occasionally become infested by certain helminths and larvae.
-These infections are rare but can lead to discomfort, respiratory issues, and even serious complications if ignored.
+The nasal cavity is not a common site for parasitic infection, but it can occasionally become involved—most clearly in cases of nasal myiasis, where fly larvae infest nasal tissues.
+Much rarer reports describe other parasites affecting nearby mucous membranes or migrating through surrounding tissues.
+These infections are uncommon but can lead to discomfort, respiratory issues, tissue damage, and other serious complications if ignored.

 Which Worms Can Infect the Nose?

-Several types of parasitic worms have been documented to invade the nasal passages.
+Several types of parasites have been documented to involve the nasal passages or nearby tissues.
 The most notable among these are:

 1. Nasal Myiasis (Fly Larvae)